Pillars of Change

 • Practices: Espoused activities aimed at social and environmental progress, including standards, guidelines, or informal habits within entities, such as participatory budgeting or community-led data collection.

-• Resource Flows: How money, people, knowledge, information, and assets are allocated and distributed.
+• Resource Flows: How resources and assets are leveraged, allocated and distributed.

 Level two Engaged Change (semi-explicit):